 While many companies advertise their products as natural and clean mascara, although they contain toxic ingredients, some truly craft high-quality, non-toxic mascaras made with nourishing ingredients.

-In an unregulated industry, it's hard to know which brands are genuinely producing quality products free from toxins and irritants.
+In an unregulated industry, it’s hard to know which brands are genuinely producing quality products free from toxicants and irritants.
 This is why at Better Goods we dive deep into the ingredients and claims in specific products to find the actual best natural mascara products.